Be angry and do not sin.

 Proverbs 12:22 (NKJV)

 Lying lips are an abomination to the Lord.
 He delights in those who deal truthfully with others.
 The truth was what Jesus came to tell everyone.
 He was never concerned about being politically correct when He spoke the truth.
 Jesus boldly spoke the truth without apology!
-He called the Pharisees and Sadducees a brood of vipers (Matthew 12:34) and He compared them to whitewashed tombs full of dead men’s bones (Matthew 23:27).
+He called the scribes and Pharisees a brood of vipers (Matthew 12:34) and He compared them to whitewashed tombs full of dead men’s bones (Matthew 23:27).

 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”